leizy0/Hello-GitHub/FirstMarkdown.md

 - [ ] Emoji

 ## Emoji
 Eh, amazing!
 But, is doge available?
-It seems can't be used **How can I get the list of available emojis?**
-Yeah, I found it, [the Emoji Cheet Sheet](http://www.emoji-cheat-sheet.com/)
-:octocat: is available!
+It seems can't be used. **How can I get the list of available emojis?** Yeah, I found it, [the Emoji Cheet Sheet](http://www.emoji-cheat-sheet.com/), :octocat: is available!

 ## Link to someone
 @leizy0